Avermectin

-The avermectins are a series of drugs and pesticides used to treat parasitic worms and insect pests.
-They are a group of 16-membered macrocyclic lactone derivatives with potent anthelmintic and insecticidal properties.
+The avermectins are a group of 16-membered macrocyclic lactone derivatives with potent anthelmintic and insecticidal properties.
 These naturally occurring compounds are generated as fermentation products by Streptomyces avermitilis, a soil actinomycete.
-Eight different avermectins were isolated in four pairs of homologue compounds, with a major (a-component) and minor (b-component) component usually in ratios of 80:20 to 90:10.
-Other anthelmintics derived from the avermectins include ivermectin, selamectin, doramectin, eprinomectin, and abamectin.
+Eight different avermectins were isolated in four pairs of homologue compounds (A1, A2, B1, B2), with a major (a-component) and minor (b-component) component usually in ratios of 80:20 to 90:10.
+Avermectin B1, a mixture of B1a and B1b, is the drug and pesticide abamectin.
+Other anthelmintics derived from the avermectins include ivermectin, selamectin, doramectin, eprinomectin.